rust-tw/book-tw/src/ch15-01-box.md

 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-02/src/main.rs:here}}
 ```

-<span class="caption">Listing 15-2: The first attempt at defining an enum to
+<span class="caption">範例 15-2: The first attempt at defining an enum to
 represent a cons list data structure of `i32` values</span>

 > Note: We’re implementing a cons list that holds only `i32` values for the